DMind Benchmark: Toward a Holistic Assessment of LLM Capabilities across the Web3 Domain: Evaluation

-Figure~\ref{fig:overall_performance} presents mean accuracy with narrow error bars across five runs, which indicates stable estimates.
-The GPT-5 family leads the ranking, with \emph{GPT-5 Medium} attaining the highest mean score and \emph{GPT-5 Low} and \emph{GPT-5 High} close behind.
-Claude variants constitute the next group, followed by a broader mid tier that includes models such as \emph{GPT-4.1}, \emph{Kimi K2 0905}, and \emph{Qwen3-235B-A22B Thinking}.
-The separation between the leading cluster and the remainder is visible and consistent across runs.
+Figure~\ref{fig:overall_performance} summarizes results.
+Scores are stable across runs, with narrow error bars for most models.
+The GPT-5 family leads the benchmark, and GPT-5 Medium achieves the highest mean score.
+Claude variants form the next cluster, followed by a middle tier that includes GPT-4.1, Kimi K2 0905, and Qwen3-235B-A22B Thinking.

-Generation configuration influences measured ability.
-Within the GPT-5 series, the Medium setting slightly outperforms the Low and High settings.
-The differences are modest but consistent given the small variances.
-Tasks in this benchmark emphasize exactness and format adherence for code debugging and multiple-choice questions, so concise outputs are favored.
-Longer explanations from the High setting do not translate into higher correctness and can hinder strict-format responses.
-This underscores that observed performance reflects both underlying knowledge and alignment between output style and task requirements.

-Open models reach strong but not top scores. \emph{Qwen3-235B-A22B Thinking} and \emph{GPT-OSS-120B} are the most competitive among them, yet they do not match the best proprietary systems.
-Mid-tier proprietary models such as \emph{Grok 3} are comparable to the stronger open models, which suggests that pre-training data quality and post-training refinement still play a decisive role for this specialized domain.